ministryofjustice/github-collaborators/.github/ISSUE_TEMPLATE/access-request.md

 <!-- Outside collaborator's email address -->

-## What company/organisation do they belong to (e.g. "MadeTech", "Department for Education")?
+## What company/organisation do they belong to (e.g. "Department for Education")?

 <!-- Outside collaborator's organisation -->